plokhotnyuk/jsoniter-scala/README.md

 ## How to develop

-Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by creating pull requests (fixes and improvements of docs, code and tests are highly appreciated)
+Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by creating pull requests (fixes and improvements to docs, code, and tests are highly appreciated)

 ### Run tests, check coverage and binary compatibility